Data Analytics for Supply Chain Sustainability

 By item

-The idea is to measure the CO2 emissions along the value chain and build reports to understand the impact of each leg of your distribution network.
+The idea is to measure CO2 emissions across the value chain and produce reports to understand the impact of each leg of your distribution network.

 💡 INSIGHTS